 Of all the smells I know that conjure up beautiful landscapes, sweet fern (Comptonia peregrina) is right near the top.
-In this post I'll share a brief rundown of how I use sweet fern, with a focus on the best part of the plant that doesn't get nearly as much attention as it deserves.
+In this post I'll tell you everything you need to know abut using sweetfern, with a focus on the best part of the plant that doesn't get nearly as much attention as it deserves.

 Cracking open a jar of the seeds and crushing them transports me to the peak of summer, walking out into open pine barrens, mini-berry rake in hand, scanning the ground for flushes of blueberries, the aroma of sweet fern leaves crushed underfoot wafting up like a scented red carpet welcoming me back every year.

 If you can picture the aroma of sweet fern right now, you might agree with me that it's a little hard to describe.
 I think the best description I can come up with is an aroma I put in the "resinous" category, as I do coniferous products like pine cones and needles, spruce tips, juniper and cedar, but with underlying warm spice to it.

 Myrica gale/sweet gale tastes similar and also has leaves and seeds that have been used for culinary purposes.
 I've also cooked with Myrica pensylvanica (sent over by my friend Ellen Zachos) and the aroma of them is in the same vein, but much milder than sweet fern.

 Sweet fern leaves are nothing new to wild food lovers.
 I harvested a good amount of the leaves for my distillery project this year, as well as for Sean Sherman's tea at his new restaurant Owamni.
 The leaves are a good aromatic, but, I don't think they're nearly as versatile as they're portrayed.